ryterdal/guide_reproducible_research/chapters/03_secondary_practices.md

 transforming data.
 As such, they are generallly faster at those tasks than R or Python.
 However, they don't do everything.
 You can't create a data visualization using a database, or run a statistical analysis.
-A database is a perfect data source for those tasks to ensure that your results are reproducible across time and collaborators.
+A database is a perfect data source for those tasks to ensure that your results are reproducible across collaborators and over time.

 Many, if not most, database systems have graphical user interface software to make it easier to interace with the database.
-To get the most out of a database, it is helpful to the query langauge associated with your database of choice.
+But, to get the most out of a database, it is helpful to the query langauge associated with your database of choice.
 For relational databases this is SQL.
 To get get started with SQL, see [Introduction to SQL for Querying Databases workshop reader][datalab-sql].
 Non-relational (SQL-based) databases use a variety of langauges to write queries.
 MongoDB, a document based database, uses MQL, which you can learn in